-2014.
+15, 2014.
+The process needs to be completed for Year Two before May 23, 2015.
 The Financial Aid office assists Year One and Year Two students with

 the process.
-Tuition for the first term is due no later than August 1, 2013 and a late fee will be assessed if payment is received after that date.
+Tuition for the first term is due no later than August 1, 2014 and a late fee will be assessed if payment is received after that date.

 Other items you may be required to supply include your Social Security card, marriage certificate, proof of default status for prior student loans, contact references, guardianship documents, proof of untaxed income, and/or driver’s license.
 If you are selected for verification by the Department of Education after applying for financial aid, you may be required to provide further documentation to the Financial Aid Office.

 After you and your parents/spouse have completed all necessary financial aid paperwork, you will be given an itemized financial aid worksheet showing the total financial aid for which you are eligible, and a listing of the types of aid you will be receiving for the current school year.
-If you do not have a copy of your 2012 Federal Income Tax return, you can request form #4506 from the IRS website, www.irs.gov, or by calling 800-829-3676 or 800-829-1040.
-Forms can also be obtained from the saa Financial Aid Office.
+If you do not have a copy of your 2013 Federal Income Tax return, you can request form #4506 from the IRS website, www.irs.gov, or by calling 800-829-3676 or 800-829-1040.
+Forms can also be obtained from the SAA Financial Aid Office.